Edmund Kiss

-Edmund Kiss (1886 – 1960) was a German pseudoarchaeologist and author best known for his books about the ancient settlement of Tiwanaku in the Andes mountains of Bolivia.
+Edmund Kiss (1886 – 1960) was a German pseudo-archaeologist and author who is best known for his books about the ancient settlement of Tiwanaku in the Andes mountains of Bolivia.

 Early life and writings

 Edmund Kiss was born in Germany in 1886 and later studied architecture.
 He claimed to have also studied archaeology, but there is no evidence that this is true.
 He was a soldier during the First World War.
 After the Treaty of Versailles, he started writing a series of novels of adventure fiction in the prestigious German collection Der Gute Kamerad and with other publishing houses.
 He also wrote non-fiction works that adhered to the tenets of pseudo-scientist Hanns Hörbiger.
 In the 1920s and early 1930s, he worked as a municipal officer responsible for the construction of public buildings.

 In the 1920s, Edmund Kiss started writing his first books on alternative archeology and ancient mysticism.
-In his book entitled The Last Queen of Atlantis (Die letzte Königin von Atlantis) he equated the mythical northern land Thule to the origins of humanity.
+In his book entitled The Last Queen of Atlantis (Die letzte Königin von Atlantis), he equated the mythical northern land Thule to the origins of humanity.
 According to Kiss 'The inhabitants of Northern Atlantis were led by their leader Baldur Wieborg, a native of the mythical Thule who migrated all across the world'.
 He later described the return journey of the Nordic Thulians to their mythical homeland in The Swans of Thule.